Mother Teresa Mission Higher Secondary School

 Mother Teresa Mission Higher Secondary School is a co-educational school in Kanpur, Uttar Pradesh, India.
 It has three branches in Kanpur: Kidwai Nagar Branch, Koyla Nagar Branch and Krishna Nagar Branch.

 The school was established by Late Balraj Anand Silas and Dr. Veena Silas in 1995.
 It is affiliated with the Council for the Indian School Certificate Examinations and provides education to students from kindergarten to grade 12.

 Location

-Mother Teresa Mission Higher Secondary School is located near Swatantara Senani Marg, Micky House, Kanpur, Uttar Pradesh.
-Its Second branch is located in Koyla Nagar and third in Krishna Nagar.
+Mother Teresa Mission Higher Secondary School is located near Swatantara Senani Marg, Micky House, Kidwai Nagar, Kanpur, Uttar Pradesh.
+Its second branch is located in Koyla Nagar, and the third in Krishna Nagar.